InseeFr/Keycloak-FranceConnect/README.en.md

 ## Compatibility

+* The version 4.0.0 and above of this plugin is compatible with Keycloak `15.0.0` and higher.
-* The version 2.1 and above of this plugin is compatible with Keycloak `9.0.2` and higher.
+* The version 2.1 up to 3.0.0 of this plugin is compatible with Keycloak `9.0.2` and higher.
 * The version 2.0 of this plugin is compatible with Keycloak `8.0.1` until `9.0.2`.

 ## Migration

 If you are already using an older version of the plugin, it's better to delete your configuration to avoid any conflict.

+* 2.x/3.x -> 4.x : Delete your identity provider configuration so that the plugin can automatically generate the mappers when saving the configuration and that there are no conflict.
+* 1.x -> 2.x: Check that your identity provider still exists and that the selected France Connect environment is good
 * 1.x -> 1.4: You will need to configure the new eIDAS level in the configuration
-* 1.x -> 2.0+: Check that your identity provider still exists and that the selected France Connect environment is good

 ## Installation